nikkanap/SPEEK_Realtime_Web_Chat_Application/README.md

 - [ ] The user must be able to modify their password

 ### Messaging
+- [x] The user must be able to select a user to chat with
 - [ ] The user must be able to receive messages from another user
 - [ ] The user must be able to send messages to another user
 - [ ] The user must be able to delete individual messages